Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_greenbank_mill.md

 ---
 title: Greenbank Mill
-description: SPOONI Greenbank Mill MLO for RedM - Working lumber mill with processing area.
-Industrial facility for New Hanover logging roleplay in Red Dead Redemption 2.
+description: Working lumber mill with processing area in New Hanover.
 ---

 # 🏠 Greenbank Mill